chuaindia/leaderboard/README.md

 # LEADERBOARD Project

 > "LeaderBoard" is a project to show scores of the leaders.
 In first part a wireframe of the project is constructed.
+In this part complete project is done with required style

 ## Built With